Probate and Estate Disputes Lawyers in St Helens

 Depending on the complexity of the estate the whole process should take between 6-12 months to finalise.

-Associate Solicitor Louise Oakes has conduct of these cases and is supervised by Bruce Hatton, Managing Partner.
+Associate Solicitor Natasha Cave has conduct of these cases and is supervised by Bruce Hatton, Managing Partner.

-If you would like to find out more about Probate and Estate Disputes call our expert legal team on 01744 744400, fill out our contact form below or contact our key person:
+If you would like to find out more about Probate and Estate Disputes call our expert legal team on 01744 744400 or fill out our contact form below: